DavidHe1127/Mr.He_HandBook/Web,Networking,System/shell_scripting.md

 ### turn off debugging
 set +x

-### Call echo "INTERRUPTED!" regardless.
+### Call echo "INTERRUPTED!" as long as program exits - think of it as finally in try/catch.
 Place it at the top after non-comment line
 trap 'echo "INTERRUPTED!"'
 EXIT

 ### evaluation & interpolation